rapha-opensource/viper/README.markdown

 by a missing feature in a previous version of C++.

 * What does 'header-only' mean?
-It means not separate compilation steps needed.
+It means no separate compilation steps needed.
 It means trivial integration with your project, just copy the header file and build.

 * What does 'simplified' mean?